-- Meeple Mayhem is a new program where we play board games in the library.
-The next Meeple Mayhem will be on Saturday October 25th starting at 10:30 AM.
+- The next will be on Saturday November 29th starting at 10:30 AM.
 Everyone is welcome to come in to play some board games with the staff as well as other people who like board games.

 Some of the games we play